Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Geforce GTX 780 should perform quite a bit faster than the Radeon R7 240 in general. (explain)
+Memory BandwidthTheoretically speaking, the Geforce GTX 780 should perform a lot faster than the Radeon R7 240 overall. (explain)

-Texel RateThe Geforce GTX 780 is a lot (approximately 1035%) more effective at anisotropic filtering than the Radeon R7 240. (explain)
+Texel RateThe Geforce GTX 780 will be quite a bit (about 1035%) faster with regards to texture filtering than the Radeon R7 240. (explain)

-Pixel RateThe Geforce GTX 780 should be much (about 609%) more effective at full screen anti-aliasing than the Radeon R7 240, and also capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe Geforce GTX 780 should be a lot (about 609%) faster with regards to full screen anti-aliasing than the Radeon R7 240, and also capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison